1. Home

 Calculate your 1 rep max →

 Squats also burn a significant number of calories — particularly loaded variations that recruit the quads, glutes, hamstrings, and core simultaneously.
-If fat loss is part of your goal, use the calorie calculator to estimate your squat session expenditure:
+If fat loss is part of your goal, use the calorie calculator to estimate your session expenditure:

 Estimate calories burned during your squat session